zzsun777/cpp_multithreaded_order_matching_engine/README.md

 Concurrency : Lockfree containers , currently only SPSC bounded queue is lock free.

-Memory : 3rd party memory allocators support : jemalloc, intelTBB, tcMalloc, Lockless
+Memory : 3rd party memory allocators support : jemalloc, intelTBB, tcMalloc, Lockless.
+Currently the engine is using a set of CPU cache aligned allocators in "source/memory".

 **Considerations for future :**